 They also work closely with the supervisory authority.
 Here, data protection officers form an interface between the company and the authority and work closely with both sides to implement data protection requirements.
 If the supervisory authority has data protection-related questions for the company, it usually contacts the data protection officer directly as an expert.

 Data protection officers inform the persons responsible and the employees involved in the processing operations about their obligations under data protection law.
 In addition, data protection officers advise the responsible parties on the provisions of data protection law and how these can be integrated into the operational process.
 To this end, they can propose concrete strategies and organizational measures.
-They also support their employer’s management in solving specific problems.

 As experts in data protection regulations, data protection officers assist in creating legal documents in this area.
 These include policies, agreements, Internet usage, or guidelines on how to deal with data subject inquiries.